Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting.md

 # 1

-Making sure you have loaded “tidyverse” package, which we have done so in the very very beginning.However, just to make sure we have the package installed, loaded and running.
+Making sure you have loaded “tidyverse” package, which we have done so in the very very beginning.
+However, just to make sure we have the package installed, loaded and running.

 ``` r